top of page

 DOMS treatments – What works and what doesn’t

-Delayed onset muscle soreness, commonly known as DOMS, is that muscle pain that sets in a day or so after an intense workout.
-While it is not fully understood what causes it, and while there is no cure, there are some proven methods for DOMS pain relief.
+There is no "cure" for DOMS (delayed onset muscle soreness), but there are some proven methods for DOMS pain relief.
 There are also some popular methods that don’t work.
 This article explains which is which.
 Remember, if you need more help with an injury, you're welcome to consult one of our physios online via video call.

 DOMS (delayed onset muscle soreness)